-The thing about crepes is, you’re going to feel like a total failure at first.
-At least two, likely 3 of your crepes may come out looking like garbage.
-You’ll likely not spread the batter quick enough, leaving you with a thick side.
-You’ll probably lose confidence on the first flip and fold it in half, the crepe clinging to itself in an ugly mass.
-You might burn one trying to get the temperature right.
-But soon enough, you’ll get the hang of it.
+Your first time making crepes may come with a few challenges.
+You may not spread the batter quick enough, leaving you with a thick side.
+You'll might lose confidence on the first flip and fold it in half, the crepe clinging to itself in an ugly mass.
+One may burn while trying to get the temperature right.
+But soon enough, you'll get the hang of it.
 And these Rye Crepes with Rhubarb Raspberry Ginger Compote are so worth the initial fails and flops.

-But once you do, you’ll be pirouetting around your stove like a skilled ballerina.
+Once you do, you'll be pirouetting around your stove like a skilled ballerina.
 Elegantly pouring the batter on the hot pan, dipping and dancing the pan until the batter is perfectly thin and even.
 Gracefully flipping crepe after crepe as if you were on stage at The Met.
-You’ll be as on pointe as the flavors of these Rye Crepes with Rhubarb Raspberry Ginger Compote.
-Just go with it and don’t allow yourself to get frustrated.
+You'll be as on pointe as the flavors of these Rye Crepes with Rhubarb Raspberry Ginger Compote.
+Just go with it and don't allow yourself to get frustrated.

 More good news, the Raspberry Ginger Compote couldn’t be easier!
 It only takes about 15-20 minutes of simple simmering on your stovetop.
 With just a stir here and there.
 You really can’t miss this one up. the The trifecta of flavors happening within the Rhubarb Raspberry Ginger Compote is a thing of beauty.

-Top Tips for making perfect crepes
+Tips for making perfect crepes every time

 - Smooth it out now.
 When blending crepe batter, I like the blitz it in a blender to make the smoothest batter possible.
 Because crepes are so thin and delicate, you don’t want any lumps showing up in your batter.
 The blender blasts away those pesky lumps.
 Alternatively, you can whisk it together and strain the batter to rid it of lumps.